Playwright’s Journal 2026 – James Hutchison

 Those that find my joke funny do.

-But those who don’t would probably say, “Who’s Rich Little?”
+But those who don’t would probably say, “Who the heck is Rich Little?”

 Well, Rich Little could have been one of the stars of Orson Welles last movie – The Other Side of the Wind.
 Welles began production on The Other Side of the Wind in 1970 but the film was left unfinished after Welles died in 1985.